-2 In the case of these subjects, the third letter of the code indicates the primary language of the majority of students taking the course.
+- 2 Reference: Clarification of University Governance for the Canadian Military Colleges, Minister of National Defence, Dated: 29 November 2021. - 3 In the case of these subjects, the third letter of the code indicates the primary language of the majority of students taking the course.